sachin-pikle/fn-faces-demo/README.md

 Policy statements used:
 ```
+allow dynamic-group FnFacesDemo to read objects in compartment COMPARTMENT-NAME where target.bucket.name='facedetection-incoming'

-Allow dynamic-group FnFacesDemo to manage objects in compartment compartment-name
+allow dynamic-group FnFacesDemo to manage objects in compartment COMPARTMENT-NAME where all {target.bucket.name='facedetection-results', request.permission='OBJECT_CREATE'}

 Allow service cloudEvents to use functions-family in compartment compartment-name
 ```